From Concept to Reality: 5G Positioning with Open-Source Implementation of UL-TDoA in OpenAirInterface: Conclusions

 \section{Conclusions}

-This paper provided the first open-source implementation of the 3GPP Uplink Time Difference of Arrival (UL-TDoA) positioning method within the OpenAirInterface (OAI) framework, successfully integrating UL-TDoA into both the RAN and CN components.
-By adhering to 3GPP standards, this implementation enabled precise and real-time positioning of user equipment (UE) in 5G networks, offering a flexible alternative to proprietary solutions.
+This paper provided the first open-source implementation of the 3GPP UL-TDoA positioning method within the OAI framework, successfully integrating UL-TDoA into both the RAN and CN components.
+By adhering to 3GPP standards, this implementation enabled precise and real-time positioning of UE in 5G networks, offering a flexible alternative to proprietary solutions.
 The approach was validated through both simulation and real-world testing, demonstrating its reliability and accuracy.
-This work not only enhanced the capabilities of OAI for 5G positioning but also contributed to the broader research community by providing a valuable tool for further innovation and collaboration in the field of cellular network positioning technologies.
+This work not only enhanced the capabilities of OAI for 5G positioning but also contributed to the broader research community by providing a valuable tool for further innovation and collaboration in the field of cellular network positioning technologies. \ifCLASSOPTIONcaptionsoff